 Rancho Park's fairways are also in pretty good shape considering the lack of rainfall.
 Tee shots need to be fairly tight out of the gate, and watch your head before taking your second shot as there are frequently other golfers hitting back in your direction on a parallel hole.

 Since it's city golf, newbies be sure to read signs closely and ask the starter for tips.
 The greens run fast and always break toward the ocean (afternoon players can follow the sun westward to the coast).
 Stay left off the tee on no. 13 for an easy pitch downhill.
 No. 16 rotates between different greens, so look closely for the flag before striking the ball.

 The course spreads out some at the downhill, par-5 fourth, and you can appreciate why the neighborhood is known as Cheviot Hills, not flats.
 The tree-lined course takes golfers into small valleys such as the collection area surrounding the bucolic seventh green.

 Rancho Park finishes with a twist -- tee shots that drift right will be stuck behind the driving range and its massive nets.
 If you find yourself in "Tin Cup" territory trying to hit over the towering nets instead of pitching back across the fairway, you're in good company.
 Arnold Palmer netted a 12 on this hole in the 1961 L.A.
-Open, a score that's ignominiously posted in an "inspiration"/fair warning for duffers on a fading plaque at the 18th tee.
+Open, a score that's ignominiously posted in an "inspiration"/fair warning for duffers on a new plaque (2017) at the 18th tee.

 Locals, such as retiree Young Kwan, enjoy pointing out the plaque and playing it safely to the left.
 Kwan is a regular who favors Rancho Park to other city courses.